By Gary Fitzgerald

 On Nov.
 21, 2016, a fierce thunderstorm occurred over the city of Melbourne, Australia.
 It caused what was called a “mass asthma event”: Eight people died due to sudden onset of asthma symptoms and 8,500 more went to emergency departments.

 The severity of these asthma cases brought to the forefront the phenomenon known as “thunderstorm asthma.”

 When heavy thunderstorm winds occur, they lift grass, tree and weed pollen and mold spores into the air.
 Hard-driving rain saturates the allergens and separates them into even tinier particles.
 The heavy thunderstorm winds spread those tiny particles into the air we breathe.

-When inhaled, pollen and mold spores can inflame airways and cause an asthma flare.
-Even someone with mild allergy symptoms may experience respiratory problems during thunderstorms.
+When inhaled by someone with allergic asthma, pollen and mold spores can inflame airways and cause a flare.
+Even someone with mild allergy symptoms may have breathing problems during thunderstorms.

 Why is thunderstorm asthma life-threatening?

 It may be some people with allergic asthma are simply unprepared for the sudden onset and severity of symptoms following thunderstorms.